 That’s right, the home of the Cubs, Da Bears, and the place where Second City was born is at the top of the charts.

-The school's Humor Research Lab developed a formula that considered the following:
+The school's Humor Research Lab developed a formula that considered;

 "We found humor often has a local flavor," lead researcher Peter McGraw told The Chicago Tribune.